 Can I bring a friend?

-Absolutely.
+Absolutely!
+Customers enjoy sharing this experience with another.
 You cannot float together in the same tank, only one person per tank, per room is allowed, but you can book floats at the same time.
 If you have three to four in your group, we can typically see all at the same time, our schedule is staggered for individuals.
 Just note on your booking that you are coming together.

 What types of tanks do you have?

 We have four Dreampods, they are one of the most luxurious, full featured floatation tanks on the market.
 It requires over 1000 pounds of Epsom salt to get the solution just perfect for floating.

 Yes.
 Just follow the same protocol you would if you were to go swimming in a pool (tampons or menstrual cups are required, please use your best judgement).

 Can I float if I am pregnant?

 Definitely.
 Floating can relieve a lot of the aches and pains due to pregnancy.
 If you are in your first trimester, or have any concerns, please consult with your physician before coming in.

 Can I float if I'm sick or suffering from allergies?